 Valenti, 57, didn’t start playing piano until he was 15 years old in Fairview Village, Pa., about 40 miles northwest of Philadelphia.
 He practiced so hard that he injured his hands.
 He later earned his Bachelor of Music degree from the Philadelphia Musical Academy and his Master of Music from Northwestern University.
-When he’s not practicing, performing or teaching students, he books his own appearances and manages his own travel and performance schedule, without an assistant.
+When he’s not practicing, performing or teaching students, he’s busy booking his own appearances and managing his travel and performance schedule, without an assistant.

 “It always bothers me when people tell me I’m lucky to be able to make my living this way,” he says.
 “They don’t understand how hard I work.”